 For items like steaks and chops, temperatures should approach 450 to 500 F to allow for short cooking times.
 Remember, the best meats for grilling are the tenderest cuts, like ribeye steaks, strip steaks, T-bones and others from the rib and short loin primal cuts.
 Cooking them quickly is the best way to preserve that tenderness, and prevent overcooking and drying out.
 Over hot fire for a short time is the best way to cook a juicy, flavorful piece of meat.

 There's not a lot of finesse involved in grilling steaks, but that's not the case with fish, vegetables, or poultry.
 For more delicate foods, it's often better to shoot for a lower temperature, and that's where the extra skill comes in: building a two-zone fire.
-More on that here.

-What is Barbecuing?
+What Is Barbecuing?

 If grilling is about cooking small cuts of meat quickly, barbecue is where we get into large cuts of meat.
 We're talking whole pork shoulders, beef briskets, rib roasts, slabs of ribs, even a whole turkey.